 All Spending Should be on the Table

-Polls show that a majority of Americans want to cut spending.
+Polls show that most Americans want Congress to deal with the problem.
 And many politicians run on the promise of reigning in federal outlays.
 Why, then, has spending grown steadily over time?

 The answer, we believe, is simple.
 For too long, too few have been willing to look at the entire budget.
 This attitude is harmful both to the nation’s fiscal health and also to the programs themselves.
-A well-run program is an efficient one, and shutting off major government departments from scrutiny harms efficiency and endangers the programs’ long-term health.
+Shutting off major government departments from scrutiny harms efficiency, encourages waste, prevents reforms, and allows spending to keep rising.

 Changing D.C.’s Spending Culture is the Cause of our Generation

 Recent economic reports demonstrate clearly that spending is the problem when it comes to budget shortfalls and skyrocketing debt.
 Questions of other economic policy may divide along partisan lines, but acting now to get our budgets under control is a reasonable solution that all sides should seek.

 Achieving this goal requires balanced, accessible research on the budget.
 The Institute for Spending Reform exists to fill that void.